When officials from Concerned Veterans for America hold their summit on veterans health care next month, lawmakers will be listening.

 The event, scheduled for Feb.
 26, will feature the unveiling of the group's almost five-month review into the Veterans Affairs Department's health care offerings, designed to offer a blueprint for internal reforms and legislative action.

-The effort has been led by former Republican Senate Majority Leader Dr. Bill Frist, former Georgia Democratic congressman Jim Marshall, and former VA undersecretary for health Mike Kussman,
+The effort has been led by former Republican Senate Majority Leader Dr. Bill Frist, former Georgia Democratic congressman Jim Marshall, and former VA undersecretary for health Mike Kussman, and Avik Roy, former health care policy adviser to Mitt Romney.

 And the work — still incomplete — has drawn interest from several Capitol Hill offices, where the issues of VA bureaucracy and veterans health care have gained extra attention in the wake of last year's scandals over patient wait times and records manipulation.